aveshagarwal/kubernetes/docs/design/downward_api_resources_limits_requests.md

           valueFrom:
             resourceFieldRef:
               resource: requests.memory
-              divisor: "1"
         - name: CPU_LIMIT
           valueFrom:
             resourceFieldRef:
               resource: requests.cpu
-              divisor: "1"
 ```
+Note that the value of divisor by default is `1`.
+Now inside the container,
-And inside the container, the HEAP_SIZE and GOMAXPROCS could be exported as:
+the HEAP_SIZE (in bytes) and GOMAXPROCS (in cores) could be exported as:

 ```
 export JAVA_OPTS="$JAVA_OPTS -Xmx:$(HEAP_SIZE)"